 3. Tarnished Brand Reputation

 Calling leads that did not give you the consent to call can tarnish your reputation.
-Customers will quickly recognize the foul play and associate you with fraudulent advertising.
-Litigations also have adverse impacts on business reputation and continuity.
+Customers will quickly recognize the foul play and associate you with fraudulent online advertising.
+Many will flock to social media to hurt your social presence and reputation.
+In more serious instances, class-action lawsuits can also have adverse impacts on your brand's reputation.

 Many businesses fail to recover from litigations, so you should be concerned about facing lawsuits from ad fraud.
 Even with proper coverage, your business will still suffer a negative reputation, which can hurt your relationship with customers, investors, suppliers, and other stakeholders.
 As such, it is advisable to have adequate measures to protect you from potential lawsuits.